 .build();

-The builder allows the developer to specify several configuration parameters, such as a set of address:port strings of the Kafka brokers to connect with, the names of the topics to subscribe (and to all their partitions), the name of the group_id (all the replicas of the Kafka_Source will belong to the same consumer group and they receive messages of the subscribed topics).
-Other configuration parameters are more advanced (e.g., the assignment policy).
-Interested readers can refer to the API of librdkafka-dev.
-The withIdleness() method allows the configuration of a timeout control, in order to execute a callback once a replica of the Kafka_Source does not receive any message for a given time period.
+The builder allows the developer to specify several configuration parameters, such as a set of address:port strings identifying the Kafka brokers to connect to, the names of the topics to subscribe to (including all their partitions), and the group_id (all replicas of Kafka_Source belong to the same consumer group and receive messages from the subscribed topics).
+Additional parameters cover more advanced settings (e.g., the assignment policy).
+Interested readers can refer to the librdkafka-dev API for further details.
+The withIdleness() method enables the configuration of a timeout mechanism, allowing a callback to be triggered when a replica of Kafka_Source does not receive any message for a specified time interval.

-The builder is instantiated by passing to its constructor the deserialization logic, which determines how to deserialize a raw Kafka message into a data structure exchanged internally by WindFlow operators.
-The deserialization logic can be expressed as a lambda, functor object or using a plain function respecting a given signature.
-Below, there is an example using a functor object exposing an operator() method.
+The builder is instantiated by passing the deserialization logic to its constructor.
+This logic determines how a raw Kafka message is transformed into a data structure that can be exchanged internally by WindFlow operators.
+The deserialization logic can be provided as a lambda, a functor object, or a plain function, as long as it adheres to the required signature.
+Below is an example that uses a functor object exposing an operator() method.

 class KafkaSource_Functor